How to Turn On or Fix Bluetooth in Windows 10

 Pairing with Devices

-The Bluetooth feature doesn’t make any changes to your computer, other than chipping away at your battery.
-However, it gives you the option to connect to a variety of Bluetooth-enabled devices.
+The Bluetooth feature doesn’t make any changes to your computer, other than consuming your battery.
+However, it gives you the option to connect to various Bluetooth-enabled devices, such as headphones, earbuds, PCs, smartphones, and fitness watches.

-To connect to a discovered device, click on it from the list of discovered Bluetooth devices, and then select “Connect.”
+To connect to a device, click on it from the list of discovered Bluetooth products, and then select “Connect.”
 The link should get established quickly.

 Does Your Computer Support Bluetooth?